Do I need a Home Inspector – YES!

 8. The inspector will conduct a random inspection of accessible electrical outlets throughout the house.
 We will provide an inspection of the electrical panel.
 An exhaustive examination of the panel cannot be performed without turning off the main power.
 The power cannot be shut off, as it may affect computers, health-care equipment, timers, alarms, etc.

 9. If you wish to take photographs of the property, please clear this in advance with the vendor through your agent.
 Some vendors are concerned about their privacy and security and prefer that no photos be taken.

-11. Inspection not exhaustive: The inspection is not technically exhaustive and all-encompassing.
-The client acknowledges that, as a result of the limitations of a visual inspection, some detectable deficiencies may go unnoticed in the inspection report.
+An inspection is not technically exhaustive and all-encompassing.
+Our client acknowledges, that some detectable deficiencies may go unnoticed.
 The client accepts these limitations.
-The home inspector is a generalist, not a specialist in all disciplines and may refer the client to specialist(s) for further evaluation of certain items.
-The Client acknowledges that there may be problems with the property which will not be apparent from a visual inspection.
+The inspector is a generalist and may refer the client to a specialist for further evaluation of certain items.
+You as the Client acknowledge that there may be problems with the property which will not be apparent from a visual inspection.

 We wish you luck on your home purchase.

 The first photo is what they see, the second is what I see!